FixGFATHER/TDN-ransomware/README.md

-# RDN Ransomware System
+# TDN Ransomware System

 ## Description

-RDN Ransomware System is a simulated ransomware program designed for educational purposes only.
+TDN Ransomware System is a simulated ransomware program designed for educational purposes only.
 This system demonstrates the mechanics of file encryption and decryption typically employed by ransomware. **It is intended solely for learning and awareness.
 Do not use this tool for malicious activities.**

 ## Features